mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/defaults/california/gai_info.py

 The `gai_info.py` file is an example "region_info" file in the "Regions" section of the config file.
 This file contains a Python dictionary mapping each region code to a dictionary of attributes needed for the run.
-Depending on your run configuration, you may not need *all* the information in this file.
-And if you are developing your own ESTA modules you may want to put more information in this file, which is easily extensible.
+Depending on your run configuration, you may not need *all* the information in this file; and if you are developing your own ESTA modules you may want to put more information in this file, which is easily extensible.

 The `gai_info.py` file has a dictionary of information for each GAI (because the example runs are by GAI).
 Each GAI has the following information: